Harry Lister Riley: Research and career

 Riley remained at Imperial College as a demonstrator and later lecturer from 1923 to 1932, where he continued to pursue research in inorganic chemistry.
 He began to study the role of selenium oxides as oxidants of organic compounds, pioneering a new chemical process involving selenium, known today as Riley oxidation.
 Whilst these studies occupied Riley for a relatively short period, his 1932 publication had perhaps the deepest impact among his more than four decades of his publications.
 Although selenium oxides' role as an oxidant of organic compounds had first been surmised in the late 19th century. it was systematic studies of this process by Riley and his coworkers with purified SeO_{2} that allowed synthetic chemists to create more than 500 distinct substrates over the next decade, highlighting the unmet needs for Riley's work.

-In 1932, Riley had a chair appointment as the Professor of Inorganic and Physical Chemistry, as well as the position Honorary Director and Secretary of the Northern Coke (later Carbon) Research Committee, where he served until 1947.
+In 1932, Riley had a chair appointment as the Professor of Inorganic and Physical Chemistry, as well as the positions of Honorary Director and Secretary of the Northern Coke (later Carbon) Research Committee, where he served until 1947.
 During his directorship, he published 50 papers.
 Riley retired in 1964, though he continued to publish periodic reports for the Society of Chemical Industry until circa 1969.
 Riley died on March 25, 1986.